lumina-desktop/lumina-docs/lumina.rst

 ====================

 The Insight file manager, shown in :numref:`Figure %s: Insight File Manager <lumina10>`, allows the user to easily browse and modify files on the local system on a per-directory basis.
-To open Insight, right-click the desktop and select "Browse System" or type :command:`lumina-fm` from an xterm.
+To open Insight, click the start menu and select "Browse Files", right-click the desktop and select "Browse System", or type :command:`lumina-fm` from an xterm.

 .. _lumina10:

 .. figure:: images/lumina10.png

-It is possible to open up additional directories through the tab system using :kbd:`Ctrl-T` or click :menuselection:`File --> New Tab`, allowing the user to easily manage multiple locations on the system.
+It is possible to open up additional directories through the tab system using :kbd:`Ctrl-T` or by clicking :menuselection:`File --> New Browser`, allowing the user to easily manage multiple locations on the system.
 Insight also features the ability to "bookmark" locations on the system for instant access via the "star" button.
 Once a location has been bookmarked, it will be available via the "Bookmarks" menu at the top of the window.
 Any removable devices that are available on the system will show up in the "External Devices" menu, if supported by the operating system.
-When an item is selected, the options on the left side of the screen will show the possible actions that may be taken with regards to that item.
-Possible actions include: "open", "open with" (will prompt for the application to use), "add to favorites", "rename", "cut", "copy", "paste", and "delete".
-By default, the actions buttons are visible.
+When an item is selected, the icons on the left side of the screen provide the possible actions that may be taken with regards to that item.
+Possible actions include: "open item", "open item" (will prompt to select the application to use), "add item to personal favorites", "rename item", "cut items (add to the clipboard)", "copy items to the clipboard", "paste items from clipboard", and "delete items".
+By default, the action buttons are visible.
 They can be made invisible by clicking :menuselection:`View --> Show Action Buttons`.
 To disable thumbnails, uncheck :menuselection:`View --> Load Thumbnails`.
-Note that this option does not retroactively remove thumbnails that have already been loaded, it only prevents loading thumbnails in new directories.
+Note that this option does not remove thumbnails that have already been loaded, it only prevents loading thumbnails in new directories.
 Hidden files are not shown by default; this can be changed by checking :menuselection:`View --> Show Hidden Files`.

-If you select a file or directory and right-click it, the following options become available: "Open", "Open With" (where you select the application to use), "Rename", "View Checksums" (shows the MD5 checksum), "Cut Selection", "Copy Selection", "Paste", "Delete Selection", or "File Properties" (such as file type, size, permissions, and creation date).
+If you select a file or directory and right-click it, the following options become available: "Open", "Open With" (where you select the application to use), "Rename", "View Checksums" (shows the MD5 checksum), "Cut Selection", "Copy Selection", "Paste", "Delete Selection", "File Properties" (such as file type, size, permissions, and creation date), or "Open Terminal here".

 A few additional options may be available at the bottom of the window, depending on the directory being viewed and the types of files that are in it: